janpeuker/awesome-tech-roles/README.md

 - [Tactical Guide to kickstarting your community](https://orbit.love/blog/a-tactical-guide-to-kickstarting-your-community) - Long overview by Orbit on their ideas how to use (their) tools to build an OSS community.
 - [The Developer Advocacy Handbook](https://developer-advocacy.com/) - Chris Heilmann&apos;s Developer Advocacy Handbook has been updated for 11 years and counting.
 - [The Prosperous Software Consultant](https://dabit3.medium.com/the-prosperous-software-consultant-5dc8d705c5dd) - Nader Dabit on the edge between developer advocacy and consulting.
+- [Taking a DevRel approach to developer onboarding](https://github.com/readme/guides/community-engagement) - Sonia John in GitHub's ReadME on how to use ideas from DevRel for onboarding all engineers (nice list of references in the end).
 - [Welcome to the Golden Age of Developer Advocacy](https://dev.to/stripe/welcome-to-the-golden-age-of-developer-advocacy-51fe) - Insights from Stripe into DevRel since the pandemic with a lot of links to further resources and people.
 - [What is DX?](https://medium.com/swlh/what-is-dx-developer-experience-401a0e44a9d9) - Good summary of Developer Experience (DX).
 - [Why am I a Developer Advocate?](https://twitter.com/kelseyhightower/status/808436229851090945) - Kelsey Hightower explaining DevRel as the CTO of a product.